theonesp/p_zero-code/build_p_zero/etl/postgres/chartevents/README.md

-Chartevents is updated daily running a stored procedure call chartevents_update using a cron.
+Chartevents is updated daily running a stored procedure called `chartevents_update` using a cron.